JavierPadronGarcia/Neonatos/README.md

 In addition, there will be a guest user.
 This guest user will only be able to access public cases.
 Any changes they make will not be saved to the database.

+# Technical specifications

+The application follows a client-server architecture.
+On the frontend, React is employed—a JavaScript library for building interactive and efficient user interfaces.
+On the backend, Node.js, in conjunction with Express, is used to simplify the creation of APIs and web applications.
+The relational database MySQL manages data storage and retrieval.

+#### Progressive Web App (PWA)

+The application is designed as a Progressive Web App (PWA), providing an optimal user experience even in poor network conditions.
+By adopting PWA best practices, enhanced security, offline functionality, and the option to be installed on devices are ensured, thereby improving accessibility and user experience.

+#### Security

+Security measures are implemented to ensure user information protection:

+- **Secure Authentication:** The application uses JSON Web Tokens (JWT) to authenticate and authorize users, ensuring the privacy of information.
+- **Server-Side Validation:** Validation controls are applied on the backend to prevent potential vulnerabilities and ensure data integrity.
+- **Proper Error Handling:** Robust error handling has been incorporated to protect against potential attacks and ensure application stability.

+to see more details about the technologies used clic <a href='#technology-stack'>here</a>

 # Diagrams